TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-signin-troubleshootingaccesspolicy-casesub.md

 ## **Recommended Steps**

 **Steps to [Troubleshoot a Sign-In](https://docs.microsoft.com/azure/active-directory/conditional-access/troubleshoot-conditional-access-what-if)**
-1. Navigate to the Azure AD Sign-ins page
+1. Navigate to the Azure AD Sign-in page
-2. Filter sign-ins by user, time range, application, status, client app and more
+2. Filter sign-ins by user, time range, application, status, client app, and so on
 3. Select a sign-in event and view the Conditional Access tab to see which policies were evaluated
 4. Click on the row of a policy to view the policy details and understand why it applied